ChainSafe/forest/documentation/developer_documentation/TEST_PLAN.md

 The services on the dedicated servers are described here: https://github.com/ChainSafe/forest-iac

+In short, the long-running tests are executed in dockerized environments with some running one per day and some running on every commit to the main Forest branch.
+At the moment, the tests are run on DigitalOcean but they can be run from anywhere.
+Feedback is reported to ChainSafe's Slack server and artifacts are uploaded to DigitalOcean Spaces.

 ## Test Data:

 No private or confidential data is involved in testing.
 Everything is public.